hsma-programme/h6_3a_intro_geographic_problems_and_qgis/README.md

 A reference guide for some of the QGIS skills we're going to learn today can be found here: https://github.com/hsma-programme/5c_geo_vz_qgis/blob/main/200824_QGIS_training_with_PenCHORD.pdf

+(note that the linked document accompanied an older version of this module; it covers some of the concepts we'll be doing in session 2B as well, and covers a different method of creating a basemap, so some elements may vary)

 ## Learning Objectives

 ### Part 1: An Introduction to Geospatial Problems in Health